Autonomous regions of Portugal

-The two Autonomous Regions of Portugal from 1999 (Regiões Autónomas de Portugal) are the Azores (Região Autónoma dos Açores) and Madeira (Região Autónoma da Madeira).
+The two autonomous regions of Portugal from 1999 (regiões autónomas de Portugal) are the Azores (Região Autónoma dos Açores) and Madeira (Região Autónoma da Madeira).
 Together with Continental Portugal (Portugal Continental), they form the Portuguese Republic.

 History

 The autonomous regions were established in 1976 in the aftermath of the Carnation Revolution, which saw Portugal end its colonial empire.
 Some areas, such as the Azores, Madeira and Macau, were deemed either impractical to decolonise or too close in ties to Continental Portugal to make independent.
 However, due to their distinct geography, economy, social and cultural situation, as well as historical aspirations of autonomy in Madeira and the Azores, the autonomous regions were formed.
 When formed in 1976, there were two autonomous regions - the Azores and Madeira.
-As for Macau, in Asia, it remained a colony, with a higher degree of autonomy, when compared to Madeira and Azores, until it was handed over to China in 1999.
+Macau, on the southwestern coast of China, remained a Portuguse colony, with a higher degree of autonomy when compared to the Azores and Madeira, until it was handed over to China in 1999 after 442 years of Portuguese control.